brigadecore/brigade/2.0-PROPOSAL/README.md

 project definitions as they are edited.
 The author proposes this UX to be superior to the current `brig project create` process.

-As with Kubernetes, Brigade 2.0's API surface is likely to be logically decomposed into several smaller APIs foucsed on specific  areas of concern to facilitate ease of use and different authentication models to suit the needs of different clients.
+As with Kubernetes, Brigade 2.0's API surface may benefit from being logically decomposed into several smaller APIs focused on specific areas of concern.
+This would both provide for ease of use and support the varying authentication models required by different clients.
 (Refer to the [authentication section](#authentication)).

 ### Service Layer